HyoungsungKim/Studying-Zero-Knowledge-Proofs/(Hyperledger)Private-and-confidential-transaction.md

 Private transactions offer transaction privacy at a more fine-grained level than channels.

-- Private transactions은 channel보다 더 향상된 privacy를 제공 함
+- Private transactions은 channel보다 더 세분화 된 privacy를 제공 함

 > “Verified.
 Me by Secure-Key Technologies relies on strong privacy and confidentiality requirements. ***The solution depends on minimizing data disclosure and retention to appropriate parties, while still retaining the evidence of actions taken in the network.*** This balance is fundamental, and the ***foundation is provided in Hyperledger Fabric with the combination of Channels and Private Transactions.*** Watch the video to understand the real business value at work utilizing Hyperledger Fabric technology.
 Greg Wolfond, CEO, Secure-Key Technologies“